alphagov/digitalmarketplace-contained/README.md

 When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a DMp webpage (or most likely a Flask error page from the container at this stage of development).

 ## Next steps
 For now, only the buyer-frontend is available (via nginx) but erroring because there is no api.

 Next few steps
-- make repo public
-- stand up api app (as a way to also discover how to run two apps in parallel - probably the container will need more resources, and processes may need to be launched in a detatched way so if they fail, they don't block the rest of the setup, or would we rather want the whole setup to fail?)
 - stand up postgres
-- import clean data
+- import test data
+- stand up the api app - validate this chain of communications is working well: buyer-frontend -> api -> postgres
 - stand up redis
-- stand up all other apps
+- stand up all other apps - at this point the service should run without major issues (apart from when file management and search are involved)
 - deploy the container onto GOV.UK PaaS using Github Actions

 After those points are completed, look at the TODO section below and please search for "TODO" text scattered in the files.